sourcegraph/deploy-sourcegraph/docs/configure.md

 will make upgrades far easier and is a good practice not just for Sourcegraph, but for any Kubernetes-based application.

 1. Create a fork of this repository.
+The fork can be public **unless** you plan to store secrets in the repository, itself.
+(These instructions allow for storing secrets outside version control.)

 1. Create a branch that tracks the currently deployed version of Sourcegraph.